delphix/virtualization-sdk/docs/References/Glossary.md

 ## Target Environment
 An [environment](#environment) on which Delphix-provided virtualized datasets can be used.

+## Upgrade Operation
+A special plugin operation that takes data produced by an older version of a plugin, and transforms it into the format expected by the new version of the plugin.

 ## VDB
 See [Virtual Dataset](#virtual-dataset)

+## Version
+A string identifier that is unique for every public release of a plugin.

 ## Virtual Dataset
 A dataset that has been cloned from a snapshot, and whose data is stored on the Delphix Engine.
 A virtual dataset is made available for use by mounting it to a [target environment](#target-environment).
 A virtual dataset is often called a "VDB".